jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 You should change this slug into something else.
 The slug is not always the same as the name of the page.

-= Why a 404 (nothing found) when I click the title link? = This is mostly caused by a wrong permalink setting.
-Please reset it via Settings > Permalinks.
+= Why a 404 (nothing found) when I click the title link? = This is mostly caused by the permalink settings.
+Please reset the permalink via Settings > Permalinks.

 = Can I change or hide event labels? =
 Yes, this is possible.

-You can find more info about this at the Description section.
+You can change or hide event labels via Settings > VSEL.

 = What does "Link to more info" mean? =
 While adding an event you can add a link (an URL) to a post, page or website.